diyaradj/Data-analysis-projects/Media store data analysis.md

 ORDER BY 2 DESC;
 ```
 ###### Results
-#### Top 1 singer by earnings and the user who has spent the most on the singer
+#### Top-1 singer by earnings and the user who has spent the most on the singer
 | Name of the singer   | Name of the user      |         Amount spent      |
 | ---------------------|:---------------------:|:-------------------------:|
 | Iron Maiden          |     Mark Taylor       |              17.82        |